-Homeowners insurance is usually required by a mortgage lender, which covers both the home and its contents against fire, theft, and other losses.
+Homeowners insurance is usually required by a mortgage lender, covering the home and its contents against fire, theft, and other losses.
 Also, mortgage insurance is required with many types of home loans if the borrower has a down payment of less than 20%.

 How to Forecast PITI

-When buying a home, it takes work to forecast the PITI of a mortgage, but here are the basics.
-When you get with your mortgage broker to apply for a mortgage preapproval, you will learn more about your PITI.
+When buying a home, it takes work to forecast the PITI of a mortgage, but below are the basics.
+After you get with your mortgage broker to apply for pre-approval, you will learn more about your PITI.